HPC-Lab-IITB/HOG-SVM/README.md

 # Study of Hardware-Software Co-design of Vehicle(Car) detection using HOG and SVM

-RnD project done under Prof. Sachin Patkar as a part of a RnD course project (EE 692)
+RnD project done under Prof. Sachin Patkar as a part of RnD course project (EE 692)

 ## Softwares Used